leilanorouzi/DataScinceProjects/Capstone_project1/Overview.md

 - changing categorical data to numerical data
 - why numerical data
 #### resturant locations on the map
+- using google map
 #### histograms
+- daily
+- monthly
+- holiday
+- area
+- genre
+- stores
 ## Prediction model
+- why we have two models
 ### Porphet model
 - link to the code:
 - gives general tred of all reservation over the time in all resturant